HarryHanson01/Automated-Orthoptera-bioacoustics-recognition-program/README.md

 This project is a deep learning-based system for the **automated identification of Orthoptera** (grasshoppers and crickets) using bioacoustic data.
 It was developed as part of my undergraduate dissertation at Oxford Brookes University, in collaboration with Blenheim Palace, and achieved a First-Class grade.

-The system processes `.wav` audio recordings, applies signal processing to detect relevant acoustic events (chirps), and uses CNN-based image classification to recognize species from spectrograms by looking at the different patterns of energy distribution.
+The system processes `.wav` audio recordings, applies signal processing to detect relevant acoustic events (chirps), and uses CNN-based image classification to recognise species from spectrograms by looking at the different patterns of energy distribution.

 Disclaimers:
 - This project was created as part of a BSc Computer Science dissertation at Oxford Brookes University and is provided for **educational and research purposes only**.